-The Circle of Care Technical Working Group continues to meet and will be seeking a resolution of the KO Chiefs to support the Continuum of Care Framework and for their approval on the development of protocols/partnerships necessary that will directly support all clients.
+The Circle of Care Technical Working Group continues to meet and will be seeking a resolution of the KO Chiefs to support the continuum of Care Framework and for their approval on the development of protocols/partnerships necessary that will directly support all clients.

 The Continuum of Care Framework is still under development.
 Due to the global pandemic, many of the work on this has been delayed.
-The pandemic also had each department develop a pandemic plan that prioritized the safety and well-being of students and staff, as they provide support and/or care.
+The pandemic also had each department develop a pandemic plan that prioritized the safety and wellbeing of students and staff, as they provide support and/or care.
 During the pandemic, there were many gaps and issues that First Nations required assistance with as students were attending school online.
 The community infrastructure was tested in the areas of available physical space and technical support i.e. chromebooks and broadband capabilities.

-Throughout this time, KO has worked directly with First Nations to access funding and support students as needed, while only able to do so virtually.
-KO has also taken an approach to addressing priority recommendations for implementation and have created additional positions to assist: 3.
-Circle of Care Development Coordinator - KO/KOBE wide program initiative Children & Youth Identification Coordinator - Direct frontline support to KO/KOBE First Nations and Schools (Rec. #17) #90 - In order for First Nations youth to have a voice regarding decisions relating to their Α Keewaytinook Okimakanak Board of Education (KOBE) has approved a Terms of Reference and have adopted two Youth Representative (2)
+throughout this time, KO has worked directly with First Nations to access funding and support students as needed, while only able to do so virtually.
+KO has also taken an approach to addressing priority recommendations for implementation and have created additional positions to assist:

+3. Circle of Care development Coordinator - KO/KOBE wide program initiative

+4. Children & Youth Identification Coordinator - Direct frontline support to KO/KOBE First Nations and Schools (Rec. #17)